-2.5.10.1 Perceived Health Status and IADL and ADL Limitations
+2.6.9.1 Perceived Health Status and IADL and ADL Limitations

-Perceived Health Status.
+Perceived Health Status

 Perceived health status (RTHLTH31, RTHLTH42, and RTHLTH53) and perceived mental health status (MNHLTH31, MNHLTH42, and MNHLTH53) were collected in the Condition Enumeration section.
 These questions (CE01 and CE02) asked the respondent to rate each person in the family according to the following categories: excellent, very good, good, fair, and poor.

-The corresponding variables, RTPROX31, RTPROX42, RTPROX53, MNPROX31, MNPROX42, and MNPROX53, each indicate whether the ratings of physical and mental health were provided by oneself or by someone else.
+IADL Help

-IADL Help.
-The Instrumental Activities of Daily Living (IADL) Help or Supervision variables (IADLHP31, IADLHP42, and IADLHP53) were each constructed from a series of three questions administered in the Health Status section of the interview.
-The initial question (HE01) determined if anyone in the family received help or supervision with

-IADLs such as using the telephone, paying bills, taking medications, preparing light meals, doing laundry, or going shopping.
-If the response was "Yes", a follow-up question (HE02) was asked to determine which household member(s) received this help or supervision.
+The IADL Help or Supervision variables (IADLHP31, IADLHP42, and IADLHP53) were each constructed from a series of three questions administered in the Health Status section of the interview.
+The initial question (HE01) determined if anyone in the family received help or supervision with IADLs such as using the telephone, paying bills, taking medications, preparing light meals, doing laundry, or going shopping.
+If the response was "Yes," a follow-up question (HE02) was asked to determine which household member(s) received this help or supervision.
 For persons under age 13, a final verification question (HE03) was asked to confirm that the IADL help or supervision was the result of an impairment or physical or mental health problem.
-If the response to the final verification question was "No", IADLHP31, IADLHP42, and IADLHP53 were coded "No" for persons under the age of 13.
+If the response to the final verification question question was "No," IADLHP31, IADLHP42, and IADLHP53 were coded "No" for persons under the age of 13.